Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 A completely vegan/plant-based diet is one that eliminates all animal-derived foods, which are also the highest protein foods — including all meat, fish, dairy and eggs.
 This can make it difficult to get enough protein overall from whole foods alone when on a vegan diet, although it’s possible with some careful planning.

 Why should vegans use protein powder?
-Vegan protein powders can be great for those seeking a clean, plant-based energy source.
+Vegan protein powders are some of the best vegan supplements and can be great for those seeking a clean, plant-based energy source.
 Depending on the type, they can offer benefits such as providing a dense and convenient source of protein that can help with building muscle and supporting a healthy body composition and metabolism.

 The best plant-based protein powders — such as those made with super seeds including sunflower, pumpkin, flax and hemp — are made from real foods and contain little additives or sweeteners, making them easier to digest and less likely to cause side effects such as gas and indigestion.